-When I was recently reading “Thinking, Fast and Slow” by Daniel Kahneman, it occurred to me that the principles he was presenting has significant implications for how senior leader spend their time.
+When I was recently reading “Thinking, Fast and Slow” by Daniel Kahneman, it occurred to me that the principles he was presenting have significant implications for how senior leaders spend their time.

 There are two factors to consider in aiming to make better use of time:

 1. How you structure your activity (and that of the team)

 This second dimension is probably more important than the first one.
 You first need to determine how you will conduct yourself.
 It might be useful to see this as having the choice to adopt two speeds: “fast” and “slow”.

 The first speed, or high gear, is meant for dealing quickly with the transactional aspects of your work.
 This is where you adopt a highly purposeful demeanour.
 This is when you deal with the matters at hand quickly and the people you interact with sense that you are moving things along at a fast pace so they bring up their speed a couple of notches in interacting with you.

 The second speed is the low gear where you are more thoughtful and where you take your time to work things through in a methodical manner.
 It is important to detect when it is best to be working at one or the other of these speeds.
 You are likely to become ineffective when you inter-mingle them.
 For instance, people who tend to be consistently thoughtful and friendly might have a propensity to opt for the second speed.
 People see that and act accordingly.
 As a result, meetings take longer.